 Yes, pools are safe for dogs.
 Chlorine and saltwater are safe for dogs in most conditions.
 However, drinking too much pool water can be harmful.
 Dogs usually drink this water, which causes an upset gastrointestinal tract, leading to vomiting, oesophagal damage, and nausea.

-It may even lead to water intoxication, which causes an imbalance of the electrolytes, leading to severe brain damage.
-So, it is essential to know what your dog is doing in the pool and how much time it is spending.
+It may even lead to water intoxication, which causes an imbalance of the electrolytes and can cause severe brain damage.
+So, it is essential to know what your dog is doing in the pool and how much time it is spending there.

 Pool water contains chemicals that affect the skin and cause dryness and irritation.
 Sometimes, anger may appear later after getting out of the pool, and you may even notice flaking or other skin problems.

 Protect your dog’s skin whenever it gets out of the pool.
-Visit your dog’s veterinarian whenever you notice any problem on your dog’s skin to eliminate unwanted issues.
+Visit your dog’s veterinarian whenever you notice any problems with its skin to eliminate unwanted issues.

 How Dogs Can Affect Your Pool